michaelbruce/michaelbruce.github.io/_drafts/csv-peek-part1.md

 ![csvpeek]({{ site.baseurl }}/public/csvpeek.png){: .center-image }

-It's the first fullscreen terminal application, to do this I learn about VT100 codes and how they're used to do things like moving the cursor around the screen.
+It's my first venture in creating a fullscreen terminal applications, to do this I learn about VT100 codes and how they're used to do things like moving the cursor around the screen.
 Gary Bernhardt (link here) and James Edward Grey (link here)

 [include here in code scrollbox? github applet?]